-R.A.B.I helped Anthony by providing him a special bed, so he could turn himself during the night when he became uncomfortable, rather than rely on his live-in carer.
-We also purchased Anthony a special seat and hoist for his van and an all-terrain ‘Boma’ wheelchair, giving him the freedom to go out into the countryside on his own.
+R.A.B.I helped Anthony by providing him with a special bed, so he could turn himself during the night when he became uncomfortable, rather than rely on his live-in carer.
+We also provided a special seat and hoist for his van and an all-terrain ‘Boma’ wheelchair, giving him the freedom to go out into the countryside on his own.

 Anthony said: “I really can’t thank R.A.B.I enough for what they’ve done for me, they’ve been brilliant.”

 His wife Carol offered to be a donor and the couple had two years of tests and preparation before the transplant to reduce the risk of rejection.
-The couple knew they would both be off work and without an income at the same time but thankfully they heard about R.A.B.I and we helped them apply for the state benefits they were entitled to and also helped with grants for household bills.
+The couple knew they would both be off work and without an income at the same time but R.A.B.I helped them apply for the state benefits they were entitled to and also helped with grants for household bills.

 Carol said: “Without R.A.B.I we’d have gone into debt, from which we’d have struggled to recover.
 R.A.B.I gave us a cushion to support us through the operations.
 It wasn’t just the offer of financial help but also the help with claiming benefits and filling in forms.”